canro91/canro91.github.io/_posts/2020-01-06-CleanCodeReview.md

 * Use named parameters or try to mimic them.
 For example: `connect(/*timeout_ms=*/10, /*use_ssl=*/false)`
 * Separate business logic from problem specific code.
 This encourages to keep code at a single level of abstraction and to write reusable methods.
 * **The most readable code is not code at all**.
 This book recommend reading documentation and method signatures from your libraries and tools.
 So you don't roll out your own code.

+*The Art of Readable Code* is a good starting point to introduce the concept of readability and clean code to your team.
+These tips and tricks are a good reference for code standards and reviews.